Advising global cryptocurrency exchange operators on entry into Australian market

 Maddocks has recently advised global cryptocurrency exchange operator, Huobi, on the corporate and regulatory aspects of its entry into the Australian market.

-The Maddocks team in Melbourne, led by Ron Smooker, Michael Zheng and Sean Field, advised Huobi on its joint venture arrangements with Blockchain Global and assisted in setting up its Australian cryptocurrency exchange business.
+The Maddocks team in Melbourne, led by Ron Smooker, advised Huobi on its joint venture arrangements with Blockchain Global and assisted in setting up its Australian cryptocurrency exchange business.

 Huobi is the third largest cryptocurrency exchange in the world by trading volume and launched their Australian cryptocurrency exchange, Huobi Australia, on 5 July 2018.